Monika Navickienė

-Monika Navickienė (born 25 June 1981 in Telšiai) is a Lithuanian politician, a Member of the Seimas for Naujoji Vilnia constituency.
+Monika Navickienė (née Vitkutė, born 25 June 1981) is a Lithuanian politician, a Member of the Seimas for Naujoji Vilnia constituency.
 She previous was an Executive Secretary of Homeland Union - Lithuanian Christian Democrats from 2013 to 2016.
 Designate as the Vice Chairwoman of the Homeland Union in 2017.

 On 7 December 2020, she was approved to be the Minister of Social Security and Labour in the Šimonytė Cabinet.

 Biography

 In 2003 received a bachelor's degree in philosophy in Vilnius University.
 In 2005 graduated from Mykolas Romeris University.
 She holds a master's degree in Tax Administration.

 Since 2004 to 2011 she worked in the private sector in various positions.

 Political career

 Since 2011 Navickienė is a member of Homeland Union - Lithuanian Christian Democrats.
 In 2012, she was Coordinator of the Homeland Union Campaign in the elections to the Seimas of the Republic of Lithuania and Assistant of Member of the Seimas.

 From 2013 to 2016 Navickienė was Executive Secretary of Homeland Union.
 Since 2013 she is Homeland Union - Lithuanian Christian Democrats member of the Presidium and Council.

 In 2016, Seimas elections Navickienė was Homeland Union candidate for the Minister of Social Security and Labour.

 Elected to the Seimas of the Republic of Lithuania in 2016 for Naujoji Vilnia constituency.

 She was re-elected to the Seimas in 2020.
 She was nominated by Prime Minister Ingrida Šimonytė to serve as Minister of Social Security and Labour in her cabinet.